-and IN14.3 and policies on Oopen Sspace and Ggreen Linfrastructure are considered in Chapter 15 Ggreen and Bblue Linfrastructure.
-AM5.20 483 14.1.8 Advanced, high-quality, high-speed and reliable communications infrastructure is essential for economic growth and social wellbeing.
-As such, the council supports the promotion and delivery of full-fibre or equivalent Deligital linfrastructure.
-Future digital connections should be provided with a focus on affordability, security and resilience and should provide access to services from a range of providers.
+Mod Ref.
+Page Plan Ref.
+Proposed Changes Reason Date AM5.20 483 14.1.11 Fast and reliable D digital l infrastructure should be accessible to all; To improve clarity and indicate that it is defined in the glossary.
+November 2021 - for submission AM14.3 484 14.1.13 It is important to ensure that the installation of D digital l infrastructure, together with any necessary enabling works, will not result in unacceptable damage to visual amenity or harm to environmentally sensitive features or locations.
+Specific design requirements for D digital linfrastructure are set out in Chapter 12 - Design Places and spaces in a growing borough.
 To improve clarity and indicate that it is defined in the glossary.
-AM5.20 483 14.1.10 We seek to improve this, and make Merton a digitally inclusive borough, by encouraging the expansion of Deligital Linfrastructure into areas where there are currently gaps in connectivity To improve clarity and indicate that it is defined in the glossary.
-AM5.20 483 14.1.11 Fast and reliable Ddigital Linfrastructure should be accessible to all; To improve clarity and indicate that it is defined in the glossary.
-AM14.3 484 14.1.13 It is important to ensure that the installation of Deligital Linfrastructure, together with any necessary enabling works, will not result in unacceptable damage to visual amenity or harm to environmentally sensitive features or locations.
-Specific design requirements for Deligital Linfrastructure are set out in Chapter 12 - Design Places and spaces in a growing borough.
-To improve clarity and indicate that it is defined in the glossary.
 Removal of unnecessary text "-" and correction of text.
 Change made for accuracy and consistency throughout the Local Plan.
-AM14.4 484- 485 14.1.15 - 14.1.20 Water and Wastewater Infrastructure 14.1.15 We The council will work with the water and wastewater providers companies to seek to ensure that there is adequate water supply, surface water, foul drainage, and wastewater infrastructure and sewerage treatment capacity to serve all new developments.
+November 2021 - for submission AM14.4 484- 485 14.1.15 - 14.1.20 Water and Wastewater Infrastructure 14.1.15 We The council will work with the water and wastewater providers companies to seek to ensure that there is adequate water supply, surface water, foul drainage, and wastewater infrastructure and sewerage treatment capacity to serve all new developments.
 Developers will also need to agree details with water and wastewater companies for adequate water supply, surface water, foul drainage and sewerage treatment capacity.
-Changes made to the supporting text to avoid duplication with the Flooding policies, to support the new policy IN14.1(h) and to ensure the wording is up to date, accurate and clear.
-Changes made following Thames Water's Stage 3 submission and a
+14.1.16 Developers will be required to demonstrate as part of the planning application process that there is adequate capacity both on and off-site to serve the development and that the development would not lead to problems for existing users.
+In some circumstances this may make it necessary for developers to will necessitate that development will have on the existing infrastructure.
+Overloading of the system will not be permitted.
+14.1.17 Where there is a capacity problem the developer will be required to fund appropriate improvements to be completed prior to Changes made to the supporting text to avoid duplication with the Flooding policies, to support the new policy IN14.1(h) and to ensure the wording is up to date, accurate and clear.
+Changes made following Thames Water's Stage 3 submission and a subsequent meeting held with Thames Water and officers.
+November 2021 - for submission